rajnandinitikkal/AI-Tools/Readme.md

 Codiga uses advanced code analysis techniques to identify code issues and security vulnerabilities.
 Support for multiple languages: The tool supports a range of programming languages, including Java, C, C++, Python, and more.

 ### 7. [WPCode](https://wpcode.com/)
+Description: It is a WordPress plugin that adds custom features to your WordPress site safely and easily with code snippets.
+No theme editing is needed!
+Organize, share, and boost performance.

 ### 8. [Android Studio Bot](https://developer.android.com/studio/preview/studio-bot)
 Description: Android Studio Bot is an AI-powered coding assistant within Android Studio, designed to help developers write code faster and more efficiently.
 It leverages Codey, Google's advanced foundation model for coding